 - Dédé has over 30 years of professional recipe development experience, including her stint as a Contributing Editor for Bon Appetit magazine and has written 17 cookbooks.

 Use Our Exclusive Recipe Filter To Find The Low FODMAP Recipe You Are Looking For Today!

 Low FODMAP Dairy-Free Gluten-Free Pumpkin Streusel Muffins

-You won't believe that these muffins are vegan!
-They are moist and sweet and are the perfect low FODMAP fall treat.
+These muffins are moist and sweet and are the perfect low FODMAP fall treat.

 Low FODMAP Serving Size Info: makes 12 muffins; serving size 1 muffin

 - 1 2/3 cup (241 g) low FODMAP gluten-free flour such as Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour